BlockBuilder57/xenomods/docs/config.md

 enableFileOverrides = true

 # Using a header can override configs for specific games

+[bf2]
+# Tries to load "ira-xm.ard" from the filesystem and mounts if present
+mountTornaContent = true

 [ira]
 # This list contains the start and post-credits titlescreen
 titleEvents = [10709, 10710]